thirtythreeforty/bullycpp/README.md

 In contrast, BullyCPP is written in C++11 using Qt 5, making it usable on all major platforms, especially Linux.
 The code was initially translated from the open-source code of the legacy driver, but has been modified to use more standard C++ idioms and practices.
+Furthermore, the backend is completely independent of Qt, allowing it to be retargeted very easily.

 ![BullyCPP screenshot](https://github.com/thirtythreeforty/bullycpp/raw/master/screenshot.png)